diku-dk/futhark/docs/usage.rst

     warmup run).
 The program result is only printed once, after the last run.
 If combined with ``-t``, one measurement is printed per run.
 This is a good way to perform benchmarking.

-  ``-D``

-    Print debugging information on standard error.
-Exactly what is printed, and how it looks, depends on which Futhark compiler is used.
-This option may also enable more conservative (and slower) execution, such as frequently synchronising to check for errors.

   ``-b``